agrou/nutrient_pt/Ideas_list_checklist.md

 - [ ] Add radio button to visualize table and/or plot
 - [ ] Add radio button to visualize graph faceting by unit or by nutrient+unit
 - [ ] Add radio buttons to compare by 100g or by portion size (household measures)
+- [ ] Add food groups selection to the selectize.js button
+- [ ] Add option of only showing information for macronutrients.
+Calculate the convertion of each macronutrient into energy with percentage of each macronutrient for the total energetic value of each food item.

   **1.2.
 Nutrient tab**

+Objective: get lists of food items per nutrient selection: Nutrient quantity in grams and percentage of energy of each macronutrient
 - [ ] Correct slider updated range numeric labels (getting value from previous and not current input)
 - [ ] Add button to select by FoodGroup
 - [ ] Don't show FoodID variable
+- [ ] Enable changing the quantity of food items (portion sizes) - later

 **2. Recipe section**